In this article

 There are situations where it's worth modelling the alternative side-by-side in our porting mortgage calculator before committing to a port:

 - The existing rate is at or above current market rates — there's no rate advantage to protect.
+In that case the better question is whether to remortgage during the fixed term instead.

 - The ERC is small or close to expiring — the saving may be marginal.